top of page

 Suzanne Booker.jpg

-I understand everyone's recovery is different and I'm being mindful to still take it easy and resting up but listen to my body too.
-Trying to have a little walk everyday and get some sunshine on my face too.
-Thank you all for your support on here.
-I have to say on my dark days when the light at the end of the tunnel was dim and gloomy, this support group was my life saver and I hope my positive story might help someone.
+I understand everyone's recovery is different and I'm being mindful to still take it easy and rest up but listen to my body too.
+Trying to have a little walk every day and get some sunshine on my face too.
+Thank you all for your support.
+I have to say on my dark days when the light at the end of the tunnel was dim and gloomy, this support group was my life saver, and I hope my positive story might help someone.

 Samantha Blair - At Cat Bells Summit